mocsa/x52msfsout/README.md

 You use InputEvents in command attributes.
 They command the plane to do something.

 To find available InputEvents for a given aircraft, enable Development mode in MSFS in Options → General Options → Developers.
 During a flight, from the top Devmode menu select Tools → Behaviors.
 At the top of the page select AIRCRAFTNAME_INTERIOR.XML (for example CESSNA152_INTERIOR.XML) from the dropdown.
 Then on the InputEvents tab you can drill down into several event groups.
 At the lowest level everything written in light blue are InputEvent names, like ELEV_TRIM_UP or ELEVATOR_TRIM_SET.
 Find the documentation of the Behaviors tool [on this page](https://docs.flightsimulator.com/html/Developer_Mode/Menus/Tools/Behaviors_Debug.htm).

+## What is calculator code?

+This is a very powerful new feature, specific to MSFS, only available in x52msfsout.
+Calculator codes are small "scripts" which can read, manipulate, modify simulator values.
+They are written in [RPN notation](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm).
+They are normally used in MSFS XML configuration files but with x52msfsout and the WASimCommander module you can use it with your X52 Pro.

+Currently you can use the `calculator_code` attribute in \<button\> tags.

+Make sure to replace > with \&gt; and < with \&lt; in calculator code.

+There is a page called [HubHop](https://hubhop.mobiflight.com/presets/) where you can find a lot of RPN example code for your calculator code scripts.

+Here is [another useful page](https://github.com/MobiFlight/MobiFlight-Connector/wiki/MSFS2020-RPN-Tips-and-Tricks) which has various RPN examples for different simulator situations.

 ## Joystick button numbers in MSFS